Feather the Throttle: Revisiting Visual Token Pruning for Vision-Language Model Acceleration

 \section{Abstract}

-Recent works on accelerating Vision-Language Models show that strong performance can be maintained across a variety of vision-language tasks despite highly compressing visual information.
-In this work, we examine the popular acceleration approach of early pruning of visual tokens inside the language model and find that its strong performance across many tasks is not due to an exceptional ability to compress visual information, but rather the benchmarks' limited ability to assess fine-grained visual capabilities.
-Namely, we demonstrate a core issue with the acceleration approach where most tokens towards the top of the image are pruned away.
-Yet, this issue is only reflected in performance for a small subset of tasks such as localization.
-For the other evaluated tasks, strong performance is maintained with the flawed pruning strategy.
-Noting the limited visual capabilities of the studied acceleration technique, we propose \feather (\featherlong), a straightforward approach that (1) resolves the identified issue with early-layer pruning, (2) incorporates uniform sampling to ensure coverage across all image regions, and (3) applies pruning in two stages to allow the criteria to become more effective at a later layer while still achieving significant speedup through early-layer pruning.
-With comparable computational savings, we find that \feather has more than $\mathbf{5\times}$ performance improvement on the vision-centric localization benchmarks compared to the original acceleration approach.
+Recent works on accelerating Vision-Language Models achieve strong performance across a variety of vision-language tasks despite highly compressing visual information.
+In this work, we examine the popular acceleration approach of early pruning of visual tokens inside the language model.
+Surprisingly, we find that while strong performance is maintained across many tasks, it exhibits drastically different behavior for a subset of vision-centric tasks such as localization.
+Upon further investigation, we uncover a core issue with the acceleration approach where most tokens towards the top of the image are pruned away.
+Yet, on many benchmarks aiming to evaluate vision-centric capabilities, strong performance persists with the flawed pruning strategy, highlighting these benchmarks' limited ability to assess fine-grained visual capabilities.
+Based on these findings, we propose \feather (\featherlong), a straightforward approach that resolves the discovered early-layer pruning issue and further enhances the preservation of relevant tokens via multistage pruning with early uniform sampling to ensure broad image coverage.
+With comparable computational savings, we find that \feather achieves more than $\mathbf{5\times}$ performance improvement on the vision-centric localization benchmarks compared to the original acceleration approach.